taw00/howto/howto-install-wordpress-on-fedora.md

 **Register and configure your domain and subdomain...**
 _Note that this is performed at your domain provider._
 1. Register a domain at your domain provider: [Gandi](https://gandi.net), [Bluehost](https://www.bluehost.com), or [Godaddy](https://godaddy.com), ...wherever.
 There are [a lot](https://www.icann.org/registrar-reports/accredited-list.html) of them.
 2. Add a DNS record for your subdomain redirecting it towards the IP address of your wordpress server.
-The DNS record would look something like: `wwwtest   A   1800   198.51.100.35`
+The DNS record would look something like: `blogtest   A   1800   198.51.100.35`

 It will take a couple minutes to percolate out, but then the mapping should be in place for, `blogtest.example.com` (use a test domain until ready to publish to the world).